By: Aiden Ruble – Iowa History Center Scholar

 February 17, 2020

 The Blank Performance Arts Center (BPAC) is located on the western side of campus.
 The building was built in 1971 costing $1,246,048.
 The building became home to the Theater Arts Department with the eventual goal of housing the arts and music departments as well.
 Although this did not occur, BPAC has since become an integral part of Simpson’s culture.
-It was named for Dr. A.H. and Mrs. Anna Blank, who were philanthropists from Des Moines.
+It was named for Dr. A.H. and his wife, Mrs. Anna Blank, who were philanthropists from Des Moines.
 The Blanks also contributed to the Children’s Hospital in Des Moines and, in 1963, to the Blank Park Zoo.

 The Blank Performance Arts Center holds the Harold and Nellaby Pote and Barnum Studio Theaters.
 The Pote Theater has a seating capacity of 467, while Barnum’s is 125.
 These theaters stage productions created and directed by Simpson students in addition to Des Moines Metropolitan Opera (DMMO) productions throughout the year.
 The building also holds offices for the theater department staff and faculty members as well as a number of classrooms.